Characters: Fullmetal Alchemist Others

 - Good Is Not Nice: A stretch, but despite the heavy prices it collects from those, who perform Human Transmutations, he seems to be more of Cruel to Be Kind as his main goal is to teach alchemists that alchemy isn't everything.
-When the Edward gets it, Truth is overjoyed and lets the deal to be made and Al to be saved.
+When Edward figures that out, Truth is overjoyed and lets the deal to reclaim Al's body be made.

 - Graceful Loser: When Ed finally learns his lesson, The Truth is overjoyed and is happy to let Al return to the real world.

 - Humanoid Abomination: The form he takes is humanoid, but featureless—barring whatever toll he just exacted from you.